Vasyl-Bodnar/build-scm/README.md

 If you do not find these appealing, do change them.

 You can also disable the default behaviour to exit with a failure when encountering an error using `(disable-default-failure)`.
-In that case you should handle the `'ok` and `'fail` symbols for configure and compile commands.
+In that case you should handle the `'ok` and `'fail` symbols for all commands

 More information can be seen in the `buildlib.scm` file.